SEPTEMBER 25- TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 45:11- 48:11; EPHESIANS 4:1-16; PSALMS 68:19-35; PROVERBS 24:3-4

 The Lord delivers His people from their bondage in Babylon by using a pagan king.
 Cyrus is the head of the Achaemenid Persian dynasty and a Zoroastrian.
 He worshiped the ahuras, including the Babylonian god, Marduk.
 But it is God who says that He will “raise up Cyrus and Cyrus will rebuild my city and set my exiles free”.

 Isaiah gives this prophecy one hundred years before Cyrus is born and calls him by name (Isaiah 45:1).
-Perhaps he was aware of this, and it moved him to be sympathetic to the Jews.
+Perhaps Cyrus was made aware of this and it moved him to be sympathetic to the Jews.
 After conquering Babylon, he granted freedom to a number of people groups and permitted them to worship their deities as long as they paid tribute and remained subject to the Persian Empire.

 However, Isaiah makes it clear that it is God alone who is the Savior of Israel.
 He can use whatever means He chooses to provide deliverance.
 In delivering the Jewish remnant from the Babylonians, He chose to use Cyrus.
 However, God Himself would be the means of providing salvation to a world lost in sin.
 The call to repentance and faith is global.